Disclaimer: The contents and opinions of this blog post do not represent the views or values of Honours Review as a publication.

 In their study, “Festival Heterotopias: Spatial and Temporal Transformations in Two Small-Scale Settlements” Bernadette Quinn and Linda Wilks observe that festivals “juxtapose several incompatible spaces” (e.g., a stage which celebrates folk music and a stage reserved for local indie-rock bands along, say, a popcorn stand and souvenir-shops) (3).
-Moreover, by causing a “cessation […] of routine activities”, festivals disrupt and defamiliarise traditional socio-cultural norms (3).
+Moreover, by causing a “cessation […] of routine activities”, festivals disrupt and defamiliarize traditional socio-cultural norms (3).

 Festivals, in other words, constitute a temporary, “alternative” and “more liberated” space in which we abandon our traditional roles and activities, engaging into a ‘topsy-turvy’ festivity that places us outside of the ordinary (3).
 They are, in brief, a temporary cessation with our every-day life, and, just like cemeteries and circuses, an uncanny space of deviation which challenges the status-quo.

 In the end, cemeteries are just like music festivals: They twist and invert the socio-cultural norms of a given community, while at the same time reflecting and mimicking them.
-Their “alternative” nature, as well as their possibility to liberate us from our traditional roles of, for example, a student, and allow us to appropriate a new, temporary identity which aligns with the rules of the game designed by the heterotopic space are perhaps some of the reasons why we enjoy spending our summer leisure around these uncanny sites.
+Their “alternative” nature, as well as their possibility to liberate us from our traditional roles of, for example, a student, and allow us to appropriate a new, temporary identity which aligns with the rules of the game designed by the heterotopic space are perhaps some of the reasons why we enjoy spending our summer holidays around these uncanny sites.
 Through these sites, we experience a temporary break from ‘the common’.
 They create a rupture in our day-to-day flow of activities.

-At the same time, these sites and spaces can also feed our need to escape the ordinary, this way functioning as realms which can temporarily obliviate our dissatisfaction with ‘the everyday’.
+At the same time, these sites and spaces can also feed our need to escape the ordinary, this way functioning as realms which can temporarily obliviate our dissatisfaction with ‘the every day’.
 Whether this ‘escapist effect’ is positive or negative, and what other effects on the society as a whole the heterotopic space may have, however, opens the avenue for an entirely new discussion.
-For now, suffice to say that the possible effects of heterotopic spaces give us plenty food for thought during our next visit to one of Europe’s summer festivals (or beyond).
+For now, suffice to say that the possible effects of heterotopic spaces give us plenty of food for thought during our next visit to one of Europe’s summer festivals (or beyond).

 In the end, popular music festivals, the circus, and the cemetery next-door are, of course, different sites and places.
-But despite their differences, they all possess a peculiarly similar atmosphere and enable us to, at least for a moment, escape the ‘all-too-familiar’ flow of the ordinary.
+But despite their differences, they all possess a peculiarly similar atmosphere and enable us to, at least for a moment, escape the ‘all-too-familiar’ pace of the ordinary.

 1. Bouissac, Paul.
 Circus and Culture: A Semiotic Approach.
 Indiana University Press, 1976.